RD17/TeleJS/README.md

 # TeleJS - Telegram API implementation for JS

-TeleJS is a pure JavaScript implementation of Telegram MTP protocol.
+🚩 TeleJS is a pure JavaScript implementation of Telegram MTP protocol

+🌟 If you ❤️ library, please star it! 🌟

 ## Installing